hmrc/hmrc-email-renderer/CONTRIBUTING.md

 Once you've got your code changes done and a pull request created, it's time to get it pushed to production.
 Here's how:

 1. Create a JIRA ticket for project "Digital Contact (DC)" in Jira with details of the pull request and what it's for
+2. Select Component as "DC Email Templates"
-2. Make sure you've attached the [rendered preview of your email](/README.md#preview-mode)
+3. Make sure you've attached the [rendered preview of your email](/README.md#preview-mode)
-3. Tag Dominic Warren [~dominic.warren1] in the ticket, so we can review and get it prioritised for you
+4. Tag the DC Content Designer Charlie Goff-Deakins [~charlie.goffdeakins] in the ticket, so we can review the content
-4. Join Slack channel #team-digital-contact to tell us you've created a ticket, and also ask about progress or any other questions
+5. Join Slack channel #team-digital-contact to tell us you've created a ticket, and also ask about progress or any other questions
-5. Because the process makes backing out individual changes complicated, we'll work with you to make sure your email content is production-ready before promoting to our QA environment.
+6. Because the process makes backing out individual changes complicated, we'll work with you to make sure your email content is production-ready before promoting to our QA environment.
-6. Our QA will contact you when they have merged and deployed to the QA environment so you can check you are happy before we create a release ticket
+7. Our QA will contact you when they have merged and deployed to the QA environment so you can check you are happy before we create a release ticket

 ### Content recommendations